 - CHANCEL CHOIR: Our intergenerational choir, is directed by the Music Director and sings weekly for Sunday worship and other special services.
 This choir has been in existence since 1956 when the church was founded.

 - HANDBELL CHOIR: Our 3-octave set of Schulmerich handbells were delivered to the church in January of 1996 during a 3 foot blizzard.
 There were two full 3-octave groups ringing monthly during worship.
-Kathi Weinel, who served on the music staff of the church for over 30 years (1977 to 2008), was instrumental in starting the fund for the Handbells and became the choir's inaugural Director in 1996 and directed the choir until she retired in 2008.
-Allise Beaufelter followed her and is our current Director.
+Kathi Weinel, who served on the music staff of the church for over 30 years (1977 to 2008), started the fund for the Handbells and became the choir's inaugural Director in 1996.
+She directed the choir until she retired in 2008.
+Allise Beaufelter followed her until stepping down in January of 2019.

 - CHOIRCHIME CHOIR (children ages 10 through 15) learned to play the chimes and performs occasionally during worship.
 Kathi Weinel also started and directed this choir.